 Sets up a position from a position file.
 A pop-up dialog prompts you for the file name.
+The shifted Ctrl-0 key is a keyboard equivalent.
 If the file contains more than one saved position, and you want to load the Nth one, type the number N after the file name, separated by a space.
 Position files must be in FEN (Forsythe-Edwards notation), or in the format that the Save Position command writes when oldSaveStyle is turned on.